uit-no-old/feide_connect_examples/py-aiohttp-aioauth/README.md

 ## aiohttp example service using Feide Connect

 Minimalistic service written in Python3 using the aiohttp server.
+Just lets a user log in and prints some info it can get about the user.

+### Configure it

+Edit [server.py](server.py) and replace the client id and client secret in the config dictionary near the beginning of the file with your client id and secret.
+You can get a client id and secret on the [Feide Connect Dashboard](https://dashboard.feideconnect.no/).

+You can also configure the scopes your client should have access to.
+Make sure that any scope you set in the client is also configured on the Feide Connect Dashboard.

 ### Run it